 This book offers a unique way of looking at problems, and a whole new way of looking at ourselves as well.

-In this book, we meet Vashti, a kid who can’t draw.
+In The Dot, we meet Vashti, a kid who can’t draw.
 She knows for sure that she’s not an artist.

 To get her point across, she makes a dot on her paper.
 However, Vashti must sign her dot, and when she does, something interesting happens.
 The book affirms the use of play and experimentation to overcome failure.